Resource Library

 No votes yet

-• This dataset comes from a study of 22 female subjects randomly allocated to 1 of 2 oral contraceptive treatment sequences in a 2 period crossover design.
-Blood samples were collected at specific time intervals and plasma levels were recorded.
-Questions from this study refer to the interaction of the two treatments.
+• This dataset comes from a study on two treatment sequences (AB, BA) given to 14 healthy male volunteers randomly assigned to a two-period crossover design.
+Three pharmacokinetic variables were collected on the subjects at the end of each treatment period.
+Questions this study focused on refer to whether the treatments (A,B)are equivalent.
 A text file version of the data is found in the relation link.

 0